Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 **NVD** (National Vulnerability Database) is a publicly accessible database listing CVEs and their remediation.
 It feeds from the CVE database and exposes a better navigation for the vulnerabilities.
 It also gives a quantitative score to all vulnerabilities with the **CVSS** (Common Vulnerability Scoring System).

+**AIS** (Automated Indicator Sharing) is a service the CISA (Cybersecurity and Infrastructure Security Agency) provides to enable real-time exchange of machine-readable cyber threat indicators and defensive measures between public and private-sector organizations.
+AIS helps to protect the participants of the service and reduce the prevalence of cyberattacks.

 **STIX** (Structured Threat Information eXpression) is a standardized language that uses a JSON-based lexicon to express and share threat intelligence information in a readable and consistent format.